hidethyself/InfoNet/README.md

 unzip <downloaded_file>.zip
 ```

 ### Note: A small subset of data is provided with the repository to test the pipeline.
-TO train the whole model with the full dataset, please follow the link given above.
+To train the whole model with the full dataset, please follow the link given above.

 <br>